homeomorfismo/sites/psu-site/experience.md

 # Givens, Argonne National Laboratory, Lemont, IL.
 Summer 2022

-I am working at ANL as a Givens Intern.
-My mentor is [Dr. Richard Mills](https://climatemodeling.org/~rmills/).
+I worked at ANL as a Givens Intern.
+My mentor was [Dr. Richard Mills](https://climatemodeling.org/~rmills/).
 Our work focuses on evaluate, improve, and extend the interfaces to underlying PETSc solvers in two software packages, NGSolve and Firedrake, that provide high-level tools to automate the solution of partial differential equations (PDEs) using finite element methods.
 A particular focus is enabling the effective use of GPU accelerator devices to solve the algebraic systems of equations arising from PDE discretizations; we will also explore extending interfaces to use higher-level solver components (nonlinear solvers, timesteppers, numerical optimizers) as well as providing support for physics-based block preconditioners.

 # GTA & GRA, Portland State University, Portland, OR.
 Fall 2021 - Today